mariogrdn/ROS2_YOLOv3_on_K8s/README.md

 # Prerequisites

 Two running Kubernetes clusters federated by means of Liqo (doc.liqo.io).
+This work has been tested with two K3s clusters running onto two separate machines in the same LAN and with two Kind clusters running on the same machine.
-In alternative, a single cluster can be used, therefore getting rid of the necessity of federating the clusters, but this requires to change the nodeAffinity into
+In alternative, a single cluster can be used, therefore getting rid of the necessity of federating the clusters, but this requires to change the nodeAffinity into yolo_tiny_deployment_remote, in order to allow Kubernetes to properly schedule it.